 The final betting round begins after the fifth and final card - the River is revealed.

 After all the players have posted their bets, and all bets are equal, it's time to reveal the cards.
 The player to Bet or Raise during the final round is the one to reveal his cards first.
 If all players Check during the last round (nobody bets), the first player to the left of the dealer who doesn't discard his cards, reveals first.
 The rest of the layers reveal their cards clockwise around the table.
 If a player's hand is weaker than the winning hand, he has the option to show or muck his cards.

-In regular Omaha poker game, the best five-card hand takes the pot.
+According to Omaha poker rules, the best five-card hand takes the pot.

 If a player goes All-In and wins, he can claim the pot which he was a part of forming.
 Refer to All-In.

-To prevent a player entering games at a late position to avoid placing blinds, an initial fee equal to the Big Blind must be posted, or a player can sit out and wait until the Big Blind reaches their position.
+According to Omaha Poker rules, online platforms charge an initial fee equal to the Big Blind to prevent a player entering games at a late position to avoid placing blinds.
+Otherwise, the player can choose to sit out and wait until the Big Blind reaches their position.
 A player can choose to: